ianxxiao/reinforcement_learning_project/README.md

 Bikes accumulate or deplete at certain popular locations.
 Companies, such as CitiBike, spend lots of effort and money to manage bike stock at each station to ensure availability to riders throughout the day.
 This operaiton is currently orchestrated by human operators.

 ### How do we envision bike balancing to be done?
 We aim to develop an computer agent that is able to decide how many bikes to move and to where without hard coding any rules.
 The only thing we specify is the reward, which the agent will receive if it manages to keep the number of bikes to be less than 50 at the end of each day (23:00).
+The agent will also receive penalty based on the number of bikes it moves and if the number of bikes exceed 50.

 ### How do we measure success?
 We measure if the computer agent can achieve the following without deliberate human programming, but only with reward and penalty based on bike stocks: